ServiceStack/servicestack.net/MyApp/_posts/2023-08-02_kubernetes_not_required.md

 ### Docker Compose

 Docker Compose is a tool that simplifies the management of multi-container Docker applications.
 It allows us to define our application's environment in a YAML file (`docker-compose.yml`), enabling consistent setups across different environments.
-We will use it to configure our Linux server for application hosting.
+This will be installed on your target Linux server, where it will be used to pull Docker images and run our application.

 ### Secure Shell (SSH)

 SSH is a protocol used for securely connecting to a remote server.
 In our deployment process, we'll use SSH for copying Docker Compose files and executing commands on the Linux server, such as pulling Docker images and running Docker Compose.
+This is done via GitHub Actions where we will use the `ssh-action` to securely transfer the Docker Compose file to the Linux server, and execute commands remotely.

 ### Linux Server, NGINX, and LetsEncrypt

-Our Linux server is where the magic happens.
+Our Linux server is where everything comes together.
 It's where our application will be hosted, and where the Docker Compose file will be executed.
-But that's not all; we'll set up NGINX reverse proxy on this server to manage requests and responses between clients and our application.
+But that's not all; we'll set up NGINX reverse proxy on this server to manage HTTP requests and responses between clients and our application.

 We're also adding LetsEncrypt into the mix.
 LetsEncrypt will work in conjunction with NGINX to automate routing, provide Transport Layer Security (TLS), and manage SSL certificates.
 This combination will ensure our application is secure and readily accessible.

 By understanding these core components, we can now piece together our deployment pipeline.
 But before we proceed, it's essential to ensure you have access to the required tools.
 Make sure you have a GitHub account, Docker installed on your local machine, access to a Linux server, and the necessary knowledge to work with these tools.
 Don't worry if you're unsure about any steps; we'll guide you through each stage as we move forward.

-In the next section, we'll dive into setting up the Linux server and installing the necessary components to prepare for deployment.
-Stick with us as we go step by step towards achieving a seamless, cost-effective deployment process.

 ## Setting Up Your Linux Server

-The heart of your web application deployment, the Linux server, requires proper setup and configuration to ensure seamless deployment and operation of your applications.
+The heart of your web application deployment, the Linux server, requires proper setup and configuration to ensure the deployment and operation of your applications.
 Here, we'll be using Ubuntu 22.04 as our target server, although you can adapt these instructions for other distributions as well.

 Firstly, you need to ensure you have a Linux server at your disposal.
-This could be a virtual private server (VPS) from any cloud provider, a dedicated server, or even a Linux machine in your local network.
+This could be a virtual private server (VPS) from any cloud provider, a dedicated server, or even a Linux machine in your local network (provided it can be accessed via GitHub Actions).

 Once you have access to your server, follow these steps:

-### Installing Docker and Docker-Compose
+### Installing Docker and Docker Compose

 Docker is a crucial component that enables us to build, ship, and run applications inside containers.
 Docker Compose, on the other hand, simplifies the process of managing multi-container Docker applications.
 Here's how to install them: